4 habits of happy retireesLifestyle

 - They're good communicators.
 This is especially important for couples who negotiate different visions of retirement.
 If one of you worked while the other stayed home, for example, retirement represents a big shift in how your days are spent.
 Happy retirees find ways to strike a balance between time together and time apart.
 It's important to maintain outside friendships or find new ones in addition to your together time.

 Make it yours.
 If you're part of a couple, it's important to be on the same page so this stage of life can be the best for both of you.

 - Start conversations before one or both of you retires.

 - Share your dreams and visions, as well as your individual and combined bucket lists.

-- Talk about the ideas you share and the ones you don’t.
+- Talk about the ideas you share for a happy retirement and the ones you don't.